about

 When you spend time in Greece, you immediately notice two things.

 First, the place.
 The landscapes of the Greek Aegean have always been awe inspiring.
-The impossibly blue water, the crystal white sands, the dark green forests, the defiant high peaks — all are stuff of legend.
-As you hike monk-made paths or row azure seas, timeless vistas fill your soul.
-In Greece, you're part of an epic landscape, a landscape of gods and goddesses, queens and kings, merchant princes, musicians, poets, and more . . . .
+The impossibly blue water, the crystal white sands, the dark green forests, the defiant high peaks — all are the stuff of legend.
+As you hike monk-made paths or row azure seas, the timeless vistas fill your soul.
+In Greece, you're part of an epic landscape, a landscape of gods and goddesses, queens and kings, merchant princes, musicians, philosophers, poets, and more . . . .

 That brings us to this project . . . .